sumit-kumar100/contact.app/README.md

 5. Create a pull request to merge your changes into the main repository.

 ##License
-This project is licensed under the [LICENSE NAME] License - see the LICENSE.md file for details.
+This project is licensed under the [contact-app-license] License - see the LICENSE.md file for details.

 Thank you for using the Contact App!